salil-01/Todo_Crud_App_Backend/README.md

 - run `npm install nodemon/ npm i nodemon` to install the nodemon.
 - run `npm run start` to start the backend server.
 ```
-### Routes- To be Executed with the help of POSTMAN/Thunder Client.
+### Routes - To be Executed with the help of POSTMAN/Thunder Client.

 ##### GET
 - endpoint`/`.